Literary Terms in Alphabetical Order

 Romantic Poetry: literary movement that peaked in England during the 19thC.
 (Wordsworth, Coleridge, Keats, Shelley, Byron).
 Love poetry to their sweethearts...

 Round Character: a character capable of surprising the reader with his actions; not predictable

-Satire: a literary technique in which ideas or customs are ridiculed for the purpose of improving society.
+Satire: a literary technique in which ideas or customs are ridiculed for the purpose of exposing humanity's vices or foibles and thereby improving society.